mike-urnun-msft/df-chaining/README.md

 ### Hello sequence sample

 - [Official Documentation](https://docs.microsoft.com/azure/azure-functions/durable-functions-sequence)
-- Steps to run this sample as follows:
+- Steps to run this sample are as follows:
   1. Clone this repo: `git clone https://github.com/mike-urnun-msft/df-chaining.git`
   2. Navigate to `df-chaining` folder
   3. Double-click on `HelloSequence.csproj` to open the sample in Visual Studio